Shivdhakar/Networking-Internship/Notes/Week8.md

 Checks if a specific network port is open and responding on a remote device.

 > Telnet is not used for secure login today because it is not encrypted, but it is still useful for testing ports.

+#### How it works (Detailed)
+Telnet checks if a **specific port** on a remote device is open and responding.

+Steps when you run telnet:

+1. Your system tries to create a connection to a destination IP and port
+   (Example: `telnet 192.168.1.10 80` tests web port 80)

+2. If the port is open, the remote machine answers the request
+   → You see a blank screen or connected message
+   → Means service on that port is running

+3. If the port is closed or blocked:
+   → Connection fails
+   → Means either firewall is blocking, or service is not running

+Telnet does not encrypt data, so it is unsafe for login, but still very helpful for **port troubleshooting**.

 **Why we use it:**
 - Test whether a server port is reachable